apostrophecms/docs/docs/guide/localization/dynamic.md

 ![The Apostrophe locale chooser with "English" selected"](/images/l10n/locale-chooser-ui.png)

-If we switched over to French or Spanish now, we would be redirected back to the home page since our new page doesn't exist in those locales.
+If we switched over to French or Spanish now, we would be prompted to either localize it immediately or redirect to the home page.

 In Edit mode the context bar menu includes a "Localize" option to start cloning this page into other locales.